DylanMeeus/springboot_jwt_blog/_posts/2015-10-23-using-ldap-with-c-sharp.markdown

 - userPassword: hashed user password
 - objectClass: typical classes for user accounts

+Note this is not the model for an Active Directory user.
+Active Directory users can be validated using the *bind* operation (see below).

 ### Establishing a connection
 ```C#
 public Client(string username, string domain, string password, string url)